An Immigration Law Firm You Can Trust

 Photo of Professionals at Law Offices of Robert M. Bell, P.A.

-What do you do if you need to travel abroad while your application for residency or asylum is pending or you have TPS or DACA?
+What do you do if you need to travel abroad while your application for residency or asylum is pending, or you have TPS or DACA?
 To reenter the United States, you need to have an approved Application for Advance Parole (I-131).

-Who Is Eligible For Advance Parole?
+Who is Eligible For Advance Parole?

 You may file Form I-131 to get advance parole if you: